ChrisGuy/currency-code-to-symbol/README.md

 # use-currency-symbol

-A React hook for mapping currency codes to their respective symbols.
+A React hook for mapping currency codes to their respective symbols and locales.
 This package provides an easy way to display currency symbols in your React applications based on currency codes.

 ## Installation